How to Submit an Article

 This journal charges the following author fees.

-If the paper is accepted for publication, you will be expected to pay an article processing fee of $750 for a full-length article to cover publication costs.
+If the paper is accepted for publication, you will be expected to pay an article processing fee of $650 for a full-length article to cover publication costs.
+[Note: Due to the growing number of publications, TOHM was able to lower the article-processing fee from $750 to $650 as of September 2014].

 Case reports, brief reports, and letters: 350.00 (USD)